simmsb/Cpu_emulator/README.md

 STK  < current stack position (leave it for popstk and pushstk to handle)
 ```

 Variables are assigned as any non-command word followed by a initial value (if none provided, it is set to 0) for example `myVariable 5`, this can be accessed again at any time with `myVariable`.
-Note that the way the program is compiled, all instances of the varible name are replaced with it's assigned memory location, so you can't do `#myVariable` to get to a memory location contained in a memory location, instead you should use the command `fromloc <from> <to>` which will retrieve the contents of the memory location stored at a loction.
+Note that the way the program is compiled, all instances of the varible name are replaced with it's assigned memory location, so you can't do `#myVariable` to get to a memory location contained in a memory location, instead you should use the command `movloc <from> <to>` which will move the contents of the memory location stored at the from location to the position at <to>.
 Note that all variables are removed from the command list and placed at the end of the program, because of this you should not mix use of absolute location memory references and labels, as the index of a location could change depending on whether it was in front of or behind a label.
 Also, variables have no scope, they are always global, use the stack if you want to have semi scoped function variables

 Jump labels are assigned as any word starting with the character `_`, and should be referenced with the name without the `_` an example of a jump label would be: `_myJump`.
 Jump definitions should always precede a command (for example: `_myJump mov @acc myVar` You would then jump to that location with `jump myVar` You should always use jump labels instead of absolute references, as the index of a command/ function can change depending on where you defined variables